 The success of our services depends in part on our customers' online services as well as the Internet connections of visitors to websites, both of which are outside of our control.
 As a result, it may be difficult to identify the source of problems if they occur.
 In the past, we have experienced problems related to connectivity which has resulted in slower than normal response times to Internet user chat requests and messages and interruptions in service.
 Our services rely both on the Internet and on our connectivity vendors for data transmission.
 Therefore, even when connectivity problems are not caused by our services, our customers or Internet users may attribute the problem to us.
-This could diminish our brand and harm our business, divert the attention of our technical personnel from our product development efforts or cause significant client relations problems.
+This could diminish our brand and harm our business, divert the attention of our technical personnel from our product development efforts or cause significant customer relations problems.

-In addition, we rely in part on third-party service providers and other third parties for Internet connectivity and network infrastructure hosting, security and maintenance.
+In addition, we rely in part on third-party service providers and other third parties for various services, including, but not limited, to Internet connectivity and network infrastructure hosting, security and maintenance.
 These providers may experience problems that result in slower than normal response times and/or interruptions in service.
 If we are unable to continue utilizing the third-party services that support our Web hosting and infrastructure or if our services experience interruptions or delays due to third party providers, our reputation and business could be harmed.

 We also rely on the security of our third party providers to protect our proprietary information and information of our customers.
-Information technology system failures, including a breach of our or our third party providers' data security, could disrupt our ability to function in the normal course of business by potentially causing, among other things, an unintentional disclosure of customer our information.
-Additionally, despite our security procedures or those of our third party providers, information systems may be vulnerable to threats such as computer hacking, cyber-terrorism or other unauthorized attempts by third parties to access, modify or delete our or our customers' personal information.
-Any such breach could have a material adverse effect on our operating results and our reputation as a provider of business collaboration and communications solutions.
+Information technology system failures, including a breach of our or our third party providers' data security, could disrupt our ability to function in the normal course of business by potentially causing, among other things, an unintentional disclosure of customer information.
+Additionally, despite our security procedures or those of our third party providers, information systems may be vulnerable to threats such as computer hacking, cyber-terrorism or other unauthorized attempts by third parties to access, modify or delete our or our customers' personal data.
+Any such breach could have a material adverse effect on our operating results and our reputation as a provider of business collaboration and communications solutions and could subject us to legal claims for damages or injunctive relief under state, federal and foreign laws.

-We also depend on third parties for hardware and software and our consumer services depend on third parties for content.
+We also depend on third parties for hardware and software, and our consumer services depend on third parties for content.
 Such products and content could contain defects or inaccurate information.
 Problems arising from our use of such hardware or software or third party content could require us to incur significant costs or divert the attention of our technical or other personnel from our product development efforts or to manage issues related to content.
 To the extent any such problems require us to replace such hardware or software we may not be able to do so on acceptable terms, if at all.